-I can’t tell you how much my holiday in July helped me, bonus points as it was by the sea!
+I can’t tell you how much taking a holiday will help you, bonus points as if it is by the sea!
 Even if it’s just a weekend break, it will help to recharge your batteries.

 Listen to music

 Music is the key to the soul, and it’s amazing how inspired we can feel from singing along to some karaoke-esque tunes.
-Find a happy playlist on your favourite music station or get some inspiration from our blog post about music.
+Find a happy playlist on your favourite music station or browse the mood genres on Spotify.